 Brokerage with Fund Affiliates.
-The Fund may execute brokerage or other agency transactions through registered broker-dealer affiliates of the Fund or the Adviser or the Sub-Adviser for a commission in conformity with the 1940 Act, the 1934 Act and rules promulgated by the SEC.
+The Fund may execute brokerage or other agency transactions through registered broker-dealer affiliates of the Fund, the Adviser or the Sub-Adviser for a commission in conformity with the 1940 Act, the 1934 Act and rules promulgated by the SEC.
 These rules further require that commissions paid to the affiliate by the Fund for exchange transactions not exceed "usual and customary" brokerage commissions.
 The rules define "usual and customary" commissions to include amounts which are "reasonable and fair compared to the commission, fee or other remuneration received or to be received by other brokers in connection with comparable transactions involving similar securities being purchased or sold on a securities exchange during a comparable period of time."
 The Trustees, including those who are not "interested persons" of the Fund, have adopted procedures for evaluating the reasonableness of commissions paid to affiliates and review these procedures periodically.
+For the period from the Fund's commencement of operations (December 20, 2021) through November 30, 2022, the Fund did not pay brokerage commissions on portfolio transactions effected by affiliated brokers.

 Securities of "Regular Broker-Dealers".
 The Fund is required to identify any securities of its "regular brokers and dealers" (as such term is defined in the 1940 Act) which the Fund may hold at the close of its most recent fiscal year.
-The Fund is newly formed and has not commenced operations as of the date of this SAI.
+As of November 30, 2022, the Fund did not hold any securities of its "regular brokers and dealers."